clickup/clickup_fading_scroll/README.md

 > Saving people time by making the world more productive.

-We're looking for experienced Flutter developers.
+We're looking for experienced developers.

 Be Part of Something Great and [Join Us](https://clickup.com/careers)!